 - Type and a dose of admixture and air-entrained

-The choice of workability also depends upon the location and conditions and method of placement.
+- The choice of workability also depends upon the location, conditions, and placement method

 Bleeding of Concrete:

 The third properties of concrete is freedom from bleeding or at least a reduced bleeding tendency.
 Bleeding of concrete is the form of segregation where water in the mix tends to rise to the surface as the solid constituents cannot hold all the mixed water when they settle downwards.

 - The bleed water, when mixed with top layers of concrete during finishing operations or when it brings fine cement particles, result in the formation of laitance, which is porous and weak and results in weak joints or surface with poor resistance to abrasion or dusty surface.

 - The bleeding tendency depends upon the properties of cement.
 Finer grinding, high C3A content or alkali content reduces bleeding, while too high a water-cement ratio causes sore bleeding.